Ulwaluko: Health concerns

+Safety Interventions

+Deaths during traditional initiation circumcision ceremonies in South Africa have been documented regularly, with boys dying each season at illegal schools.
+The practice has also been linked to HIV transmission risk through the sharing of unsterilised instruments among initiates.

+Now the legal age verification is mandatory prior to initiation, commonly setting the minimum age at 16 or 18 years, and parental or guardian consent is required for minors.
+Medical examinations before circumcision ensure initiates are healthy enough for the procedure, while traditional surgeons (ingcibi) and initiation schools must be registered and subject to oversight enforcing safety protocols.
+Initiates are required to drink water regularly during seclusion, a measure introduced to prevent dangerous dehydration that was previously practiced culturally in some circles, and the use of sterile cutting instruments is promoted aggressively to avert transmission of HIV/AIDS, tetanus, and other infections.

+The Customary Initiation Act (2021) legislates cultural rites while ensuring health standards and human rights protections are met.
+This act legally mandates compliance with specified initiation regulations.

 Homosexuality

 Homosexual men in South Africa are still vilified and criticised by their communities.
 The ritual practise of Ulwaluko is a highly respected and sacred cultural practice among the Xhosa and some Nguni speaking peoples of South Africa.
 It has been alleged that the impact of the practice may threaten the self-esteem of a homosexual young man, although it is not compulsory for any person to participate.
-Some homosexual men who partook in this ritual reported doing so in order to receive personal validation of cultural manhood; the same can be said of heterosexual uncircumcised men.
+Some homosexual men who partook in this ritual reported doing so in order to receive personal validation of cultural manhood.
+The same can be said of heterosexual uncircumcised men.
 Other reasons for partaking in Ulwaluko include fulfilling the desire to meet societal expectations as well as pressure from family to ‘convert’ to heterosexuality through the process of Ulwaluko.
 The film The Wound premiered at the 2017 Sundance Film Festival and is inspired by Thando Mgqolozana's novel A Man Who is Not a Man. which focuses on the experiences of homosexual men during ‘Ulwaluko’.
 Xhosa traditional leaders criticized the film as being "disrespectful" and "undermining Xhosa culture" as it showcased hidden traditions.
 The film has been compared to the Oscar winning Moonlight.
 The practice of Ulwaluko is furthermore governed by several pieces of legislation to promote the safety and protection of underage initiates who have fallen victim to unhygienic practices at illegal initiation schools; these laws include the South African Constitution (1996), the Children's Act (2005), the (Eastern Cape) Application of Health Standards in Traditional Circumcision Act (2001), and the Traditional Health Practitioners’ Act (2004).